-FACT: The desert was named after Russian ballerina Ana Pavlova who toured both New Zealand & Australia.
-It has been claimed that a chef in Wellington invented the desert for her in 1926.
+FACT: The dessert was named after Russian ballerina Ana Pavlova who toured both New Zealand and Australia.
+It has been claimed that a chef in Wellington invented the dessert for her in 1926.
 She then stayed at a hotel in Perth where the Chef published a recipe for the treat a few years later which gave popularity and recognition.
 However, history dates the first ever pavlova to be made in New Zealand.

 WINNER: New Zealand

 Australia is home to the most venomous animal on the planet – the Box Jellyfish... along with 93 types of poisonous snakes, 15000 species of spiders, the Crocodile, Dingos, scary birds such as the Emu and the Cassowary and who knew the Platypus was poisonous?
 New Zealand however has no poisonous snakes!
 The scariest creature is the native Kiwi bird the Kea – but he just likes to eat the rubber off car windows!

 FACT: All of this is true.
 But as Australia seems to pull it off we thought we’d give them a point.
 Also they have the weird native animals: Koalas, Kangaroos, Wombats, Platypus, Emu... you get the picture.